pylint-dev/pylint/doc/features.rst

   Used when a variable is defined through the "global" statement but no assignment to this variable is done.
 :W0603 (global-statement): *Using the global statement* Used when you use the "global" statement to update a global variable.
-PyLint just try to discourage this usage.
+Pylint just try to discourage this usage.
 That doesn't mean you can not use it !
 :W0604 (global-at-module-level): *Using the global statement at the module level* Used when you use the "global" statement at the module level since it has no